varuprajwal/bank_management_system/README.md

 ﻿# bank_management_system
-A banking system written in Java.
+A banking system written in JavaSwing and MySQL.